 While non-Employer accounts may be members of the Damages Class and eligible to receive monetary payments from the Settlement Fund, they are not eligible to request a Second Blue Bid.
 Non-Employer accounts, include, but are not limited to, Taft-Hartley trusts, multiple employer welfare arrangements, association health plans, retiree groups, and Opt-Outs.

-Eligible Employers won’t be able to get a Second Blue Bid until three months after the settlement is finalized.
+Eligible Employers will not be able to request a Second Blue Bid until three months after the Effective Date of the Settlement.
 These agreements take time to secure final approval, and we do not have exact timing.
-The earliest an eligible Employer could request a Second Blue Bid is April 1, 2022; however, it could be later depending on how the Court approval process unfolds.
+The website will continue to be updated so please check back.

 Once the Settlement Agreement is approved and the terms go into effect, eligible Employers – directly or through their broker or consultant – can contact the Blue Cross Blue Shield Association or their local Settling Individual Blue Plan, documenting their choice of a second Settling Individual Blue Plan.
 After the Blue Cross Blue Shield Association confirms the Employer is eligible to receive a Second Blue Bid and the second Settling Individual Blue Plan agrees to provide a bid, the Employer or its broker will work directly with both Settling Individual Blue Plans through the bid intake process.
 The Employer will receive separate bids from both Settling Individual Blue Plans and will be able to select whichever bid it desires.
 If an Employer is headquartered in an area where there are two licensed Settling Individual Blue Plans, they already have the opportunity to request two Blue bids and there will be no changes to that Employer’s current processes with those companies.